cloudflare/terraform-provider-cloudflare/docs/resources/zero_trust_access_policy.md

 ### Required

-- `app_id` (String) UUID
+- `account_id` (String) Identifier
 - `decision` (String) The action Access will take if a user matches this policy.
+Infrastructure application policies can only use the Allow action.
 - `include` (Attributes List) Rules evaluated with an OR logical operator.
 A user needs to meet only one of the Include rules. (see [below for nested schema](#nestedatt--include))
 - `name` (String) The name of the Access policy.

 ### Optional

-- `account_id` (String) The Account ID to use for this endpoint.
-Mutually exclusive with the Zone ID.
-- `approval_groups` (Attributes List) Administrators who can approve a temporary authentication request. (see [below for nested schema](#nestedatt--approval_groups))
-- `approval_required` (Boolean) Requires the user to request access from an administrator at the start of each session.
 - `exclude` (Attributes List) Rules evaluated with a NOT logical operator.
 To match the policy, a user cannot meet any of the Exclude rules. (see [below for nested schema](#nestedatt--exclude))
-- `isolation_required` (Boolean) Require this application to be served in an isolated browser for users matching this policy.
-'Client Web Isolation' must be on for the account in order to use this feature.
-- `precedence` (Number) The order of execution for this policy.
-Must be unique for each policy within an app.
-- `purpose_justification_prompt` (String) A custom message that will appear on the purpose justification screen.
-- `purpose_justification_required` (Boolean) Require users to enter a justification when they log in to the application.
 - `require` (Attributes List) Rules evaluated with an AND logical operator.
 To match the policy, a user must meet all of the Require rules. (see [below for nested schema](#nestedatt--require))
-- `session_duration` (String) The amount of time that tokens issued for the application will be valid.
-Must be in the format `300ms` or `2h45m`.
-Valid time units are: ns, us (or µs), ms, s, m, h.
-- `zone_id` (String) The Zone ID to use for this endpoint.
-Mutually exclusive with the Account ID.

 ### Read-Only